- TOP

 Effective training time and flow per session

-In order to maximize your results at the gym, not only the number of times you go per week is an important factor, but also the amount of time you spend training each time.
+To maximize the results of your time at the gym, not only the number of times you go per week is an important factor, but also the length of time you spend training each time.
+It is much more efficient to concentrate and complete a high-quality training program than to continue training for a long time.
+However, if the time is too short, your muscles will not be stimulated sufficiently.

-Here we will explain the effective time for each training session and the entire process from warming up to cooling down.
+Here we will explain the effective time for each training session and the sequence of events from warming up to cooling down.
+By understanding the appropriate time allocation and correct procedures, you can increase the effectiveness of each training session.

 Training time is approximately 60 to 90 minutes